ashleyroque/Identifying-Product-Patterns-in-the-Skincare-Market-A-Clustering-Study-on-Sephora-Data/README.md

 - Histograms and scatter plots for key variables (price, rating, reviews)
 - Distribution analysis of important features

-## 5. Data Preprocessing

-### Steps Taken:
-1. **Handling Missing Values**:
-   - Missing values in `price_usd`, `rating`, and `reviews` were filled with column medians
-   - Prevents bias or distortion caused by outliers

-2. **Standardization**:
-   - Features were standardized using `StandardScaler` from scikit-learn
-   - Essential for K-means clustering as the algorithm is sensitive to data scale

 ## 6. Modeling Approach
 <img width="613" height="426" alt="Screenshot 2025-09-26 161301" src="https://github.com/user-attachments/assets/5a8b4845-143a-43cf-9fac-d754f4c4627c" />